Vitamin D Level Reference Tool

 Why Guidelines Disagree

-The divergence between the IOM 2010 and Endocrine Society 2011 recommendations reflects a fundamental difference in scope.
-The IOM approached vitamin D as a public health question: what level covers the nutritional needs of 97.5% of the general healthy population for established outcomes — primarily bone mineralisation?
+The divergence between the IOM 2010 and Endocrine Society 2011 recommendations reflects a difference in scope.
+The IOM approached vitamin D as a public health question: what level may cover the nutritional needs of 97.5% of the general healthy population for established outcomes — primarily bone mineralisation?
 Using randomised trial and dose-response data, they concluded that ≥20 ng/mL (50 nmol/L) was sufficient for this purpose.
-The Endocrine Society took a clinician's lens, asking what threshold to use when evaluating individuals who might be at risk of deficiency or deficiency-related disease, and set a more conservative clinical target of ≥30 ng/mL (75 nmol/L).
-Both positions had internal logic; neither was wrong for its stated purpose.
+The Endocrine Society took a clinical lens, asking what threshold to use when evaluating individuals who might be at risk, and consensus thresholds typically suggested a more conservative target of ≥30 ng/mL (75 nmol/L).
+Both positions had internal logic for their stated purpose.

-• Limited sun exposure: Living at high latitude (above approximately 37°N), winter months, indoor work, wearing full-coverage clothing, darker skin pigmentation (which reduces UVB-driven synthesis), and habitual sunscreen use all reduce cutaneous vitamin D production.
+• Limited sun exposure: Studies indicate that living at high latitude (above approximately 37°N), winter months, indoor work, wearing full-coverage clothing, darker skin pigmentation (which research suggests reduces UVB-driven synthesis), and habitual sunscreen use may all reduce cutaneous vitamin D production.

-• Low dietary intake: Few foods are rich in vitamin D naturally (fatty fish, egg yolks, liver).
+• Low dietary intake: Few foods are naturally rich in vitamin D (fatty fish, egg yolks, liver).
 Fortified foods (milk, some cereals) contribute in some populations.
-Vegan diets without supplementation carry higher risk.
+Vegan diets without supplementation may be associated with lower intake.

-• Malabsorption conditions: Coeliac disease, inflammatory bowel disease (Crohn's, ulcerative colitis), and prior bariatric surgery all impair fat-soluble vitamin absorption, including vitamin D.
+• Malabsorption conditions: Research suggests that coeliac disease, inflammatory bowel disease (Crohn's, ulcerative colitis), and prior bariatric surgery may impair fat-soluble vitamin absorption, including vitamin D.

-• Obesity: Vitamin D is fat-soluble and partitions into adipose tissue, reducing bioavailability in the circulation relative to body weight.
+• Body composition: Vitamin D is fat-soluble and studies indicate it partitions into adipose tissue, which may reduce bioavailability in the circulation relative to body weight.

-• Kidney and liver disease: The liver converts vitamin D to 25-OH-D; the kidneys convert it to the active 1,25-OH form.
-Disease in either organ can disrupt this pathway.
+• Kidney and liver function: The liver converts vitamin D to 25-OH-D; the kidneys convert it to the active 1,25-OH form.
+Research suggests that disease in either organ may disrupt this pathway.

-• Certain medications: Anticonvulsants (phenytoin, carbamazepine), rifampicin, and long-term glucocorticoids can accelerate the catabolism of vitamin D metabolites.
+• Certain medications: Studies indicate that anticonvulsants (phenytoin, carbamazepine), rifampicin, and long-term glucocorticoids may accelerate the catabolism of vitamin D metabolites.

 Frequently Asked Questions